-An enormous strength of the Fiona and Stanley Druckenmiller Center for Lung Cancer Research is the breadth of world-class expertise of its members.
+An enormous strength of the Fiona and Stanley Druckenmiller Center for Lung Cancer Research (DCLCR) is the breadth of world-class expertise of its members.

 Our leadership alone represents tremendous translational research talent in lung cancer, collaborating on multidisciplinary research in such areas as:

 Thoracic surgeon and scientist David Jones is Co-Director of the Fiona and Stanley Druckenmiller Center for Lung Cancer Research.
 He is Chief of MSK’s Thoracic Service in the Department of Surgery and is the Fiona and Stanley Druckenmiller Chair in Lung Cancer.
 He is a pioneer in lung cancer metastasis biology and biomarker development.
 His research focuses on understanding how lung cancer spreads and the biology and regulation of lung cancer metastasis.
 The Jones laboratory was the first to identify the importance of the metastasis suppressor gene BRMS1 in lung cancer.
 Dr. Jones is also interested in ADAR-mediated RNA editing and metastases in lung adenocarcinoma, as well as genomic and pathologic biomarkers that may predict recurrence following surgery to remove early-stage lung cancer.
 The Jones lab uses patient-derived organoids to study the biology of lung cancer metastases and speed new drug development.